fallen-icarus/cardano-loans/README.md

 borrower is creating Ask UTxOs for.
 - `CreateOffer` - Lenders can create multiple Offer UTxOs in the same transaction and they do not need to be for the same loan asset.
-The list passed with the redeemer is a list of all loan assets the lender is creating Offer UTxOs for.
+The list passed with the redeemer is a list of all loan assets the lender is creating Offer UTxOs for. **The lender credential must either be a pubkey or staking script.**
 - `CreateActive` - Borrowers can accept multiple loans in a single transaction.
 Each loan accepted must have the corresponding Ask and Offer UTxOs properly paired up in the redeemer's list.
-This redeemer does **not** allow multiple borrowers to accept loans in the same transaction.
+This redeemer does *not* allow multiple borrowers to accept loans in the same transaction.
 Each acceptance transaction must be dedicated to a specific borrower.

 #### Loan Validator Redeemer